JaimeSanz28/Earth_Blueprint/README.md

 `LITTLE IMPORTANCE` - The office dog "Pepe" needs a hairdresser every month.
 Ensure there's one not too far away.

+## Result

+The final map with the perfect location and the surrounding venues is in the output folder.

 ## Documentation

-The comapanies data comes from a JSONNNNNNNNN [Companies.json](companies.json)
+The comapanies data comes from a JSON with data of 18k companies.
+[Companies.json](companies.json)

 The coordinates data comes from Foursquare (a global database of very rich venue data and user content)